Updated June 11th, 2022

 Trichotillomania is the recurrent and hard-to-control pulling out of one’s hair.
 The pulling occurs most commonly from the scalp, eyebrows, and eyelids, but it may occur from other regions of the body.
 People with trichotillomania often describe experiencing an overwhelming urge to pull their hair.
 This makes the behavior very difficult to control.

 Many people with trichotillomania think that they should be able to stop this habit with their willpower alone.
 Therefore, they feel embarrassed that they have difficulty stopping the hair pulling.
-The hair loss from the repetitive hair pulling may also lead to further social isolation and distress.
+Hair loss from the repetitive hair pulling may also lead to further social isolation and distress.
 The good news is that there are effective treatments for this condition.
-We will go over the best treatment options below!
+We will go over the best treatment options below.

 Trichotillomania Treatment Options

-The treatment will often involve the in-the-moment recording of your hair pulling urges and behavior as well as other information, including the date, time, location, and your thoughts and feelings before and after the behavior.
-The recording not only helps increase your awareness of your urges and your hair-pulling behavior, but also helps you identify any patterns, such as specific time, location, feelings, or activities, associated with the behavior.
+This treatment will often involve the in-the-moment recording of your hair-pulling urges and behavior as well as other information, including the date, time, location, and your thoughts and feelings before and after the behavior.
+The recording not only helps increase your awareness of your urges and your hair-pulling behavior, but also helps you identify any patterns, such as specific time, location, feelings, or activities associated with the behavior.

 Another key component of the treatment involves the implementation of strategies to reduce the likelihood of pulling.
 Think of this as putting in “speed bumps” to make it difficult for you to engage in hair-pulling behavior.
 What does this look like?
 Therapists might ask individuals who pull their head hair to wear a hat or to wear band-aids on their fingers.
 They might ask you to place visual reminders (STOP!) at the specific location where the pulling typically happens.

-It is important to know that everyone is different.
+It is important to realize that everyone is different.
 You may need to take some time to experiment with various techniques to find the ones that work for you!